rafaelcabral223/rafaelcabral223/README.md

 **I'm 18yo and I'm from Brazil**

-- 📕 I'm good at HTML, CSS, JavaScript and jQuery
+- 📕 I'm good at HTML, CSS (Sass, Bootstrap and Bulma), JavaScript (jQuery and TypeScript) and Python.
-- :confused: I’m currently learning TypeScript and Python
-- 🤔 I’m looking for help with Python
 - 😄 Pronouns: ele/dele he/him
 - 📚 <a href="https://cursos.alura.com.br/vitrinedev/rafaelcpribeiro">Here you can find some certificates I have and some of my projects</a>